Today, I'm continuing this week of inspirational interviews with author Bettina Restrepo. Her young adult debut, Illegal, will be available in 2011.

 While I was working on the book, I did lots of other things; magazine articles for children and adults, a monthly column for a glossy under different names, fired an agent, found another agent, published a picture book, quit my “paying” job to be a mommy, became a mom to a learning difference child, and read thousands of books.
 It helped that all of my eggs were not in one basket.
 When one egg broke, I didn’t feel like the entire henhouse was coming down.
 Today, I feel like a juggler of eggs.

+How did I find my agent?
 The first time – a conference.
 We didn’t work out- which sometimes happens.
+The second time - a query letter.

 After my first agent and I parted ways, I knew that I wanted someone with an editorial eye and a nurturing spirit.